waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 ## Restricted access files

-Some of our nodes are deployed in public way and certain data (e.g. images) require signage of a usage agreement form to access them.
+Some of our nodes are deployed in public way and certain data (e.g. images) need written acceptance of a data-usage agreement to access them.
 Please [contact us](mailto:support@sagecontinuum.org) if you are interested in access.
 The sensor log (see Query API) contains references to both restricted and unrestricted files.
 Downloading restricted files without authorization will return a `401 Unauthorized`.

 ## Data Bundles